On Left regular bands and real Conic-Line arrangements: Real CL arrangements: The face semigroup

 \subsection{Redefining the product}

-In this section, we introduce two possible generalizations for the product defined for hyperplane arrangements to CL arrangements, in two different directions: one product turns $\LL(\A)$ into an alternative LRB (i.e. an alternative magma such that $x^2=x, xyx=xy$ for every $x,y \in \LL$) and the second product turns $\LL(\A)$ into an aperiodic semigroup.
+In line arrangements, we have that $\LL(\A) \simeq {\rm Image} (i)$ and hence $\LL(\A)$ has a natural product induced by $(L^1_2)^n$.
+In the case of CL arrangements, we cannot identify $\LL(\A)$ with Image$(i)$ (as $i$ is not necessarily monomorphic as we saw in the previous example), and thus we have to redefine the product on $\LL(\A)$.
+In this section, we introduce two different generalizations for the product defined for hyperplane arrangements to the case of real CL arrangements: one product turns $(\LL(\A), \cdot)$ into an alternative LRB (i.e. an alternative magma satisfying $x^2=x$ and $x\cdot y\cdot x=x\cdot y$ for every $x,y \in \LL = \LL(\A)$) and the second product turns $(\LL(\A), \cdot)$ into an aperiodic semigroup.